Pinpointing Physical Solutions in Y(4230) Decays

-From Fig.~\ref{fig:delta}, the minimum $\chi^2$ assuming no strange quark component ($f=0$) is only marginally larger than the global minimum at $f = 0.118$.
-However, as shown in Table~\ref{tab:result}, the physical solutions for $f=0$ and $f=0.118$ exhibit no fundamental differences.
-Additionally, the $f=0$ solutions for $Y(4230) \to \eta J/\psi$ and $\eta' J/\psi$ match those reported in Ref.~\cite{eta-eta'}, consistent with expectations.
+From Fig.~\ref{fig:delta}, the minimum $\chi^2$ assuming substantial strange quark component ($f=0.762$) is only marginally larger than the global minimum at $f = 0.043$.
+However, as shown in Table~\ref{tab:result}, the physical solutions for $f=0.043$ and $f=0.762$ exhibit no substantial differences except the $\eta' J/\psi$ channel.
 The peak observed in Fig.~\ref{fig:delta}, on $f=0.767$, originates from a pole in the amplitude ratio for $Y(4230) \to \eta' J/\psi$ versus $\eta J/\psi$.